wichtounet/wichtounet.github.io/posts/2014/07/catch-powerful-yet-simple-cpp-test-framework.rst

 The define is made to ensure that Catch will generate a main for you.
 This should only defined in one of your tests files if you have several.
-You define a new test case using the :code:`TEST_CASE` macro.
+You define a new test case using the `TEST_CASE` macro.
 There are two parameters, the first one is the name of the test case, you can use any name, you don't have to use a valid C++ name.
 The second parameter is a longer description of the test case.

-You then use :code:`REQUIRE` to verify a condition.
-You can also use :code:`CHECK` to verify a condition, the difference being that it does not stop if the condition is not true. :code:`CHECK` is a good tool to put together some conditions that are related.
-There also exists :code:`REQUIRE_FALSE` and :code:`CHECK_FALSE` versions.
+You then use `REQUIRE` to verify a condition.
+You can also use `CHECK` to verify a condition, the difference being that it does not stop if the condition is not true. `CHECK` is a good tool to put together some conditions that are related.
+There also exists `REQUIRE_FALSE` and `CHECK_FALSE` versions.

-As you can see, there are no :code:`REQUIRE_EQUALS` or things like that, you can use any comparison operator you want in the :code:`REQUIRE`.
+As you can see, there are no `REQUIRE_EQUALS` or things like that, you can use any comparison operator you want in the `REQUIRE`.

 This produces an executable that will, by default, run every test contained in the executable.
 You can also configure the output report to be XML or JUnit if